On the subregular $J$-rings of Coxeter systems: Free fusion rings

 Our strategy to prove Theorem \ref{unitary} is to describe a bijection between the free monoid $\ip{A}$ and the set $\Gamma_0\cap \Gamma_0\inverse$, use it to define a $\Z$-module isomorphism from $R$ to $J_0$, then show that it is an isomorphism of based rings.
-To establish the bijection, recall from the discussion after Definition \ref{groupoid mult} that any element $x\in \Gamma_0\cap\Gamma_0\inverse$ corresponds to a unique walk $P_x$ on the graph $G$.
-We may encode $x$ by a word in $\ip{A}$ in the following way: imagine traversing the walk $P_x$, write down an ``$a$'' every time an edge in the walk goes from $1$ to 2, a ``$b$'' every time an edge goes from $2$ to 1, and write nothing down otherwise.
-Call the resulting word $w_x$.
-For example, the element $x=012120120$ corresponds to the word $w_x=abaa$.
-Note that $w_x$ records all parts of $P_x$ that travel along the edge $\{1,2\}$, but ``ignores'' the parts that involve the edges containing $0$.